-9.5.2 Proposed connections shall have no fences, walls, hedges, or other obstacles that will obstruct vision between a height of 2.5 feet and 10 feet above the centerline grade of the intersecting driveway, per F.D.O.T.
+9.5.2.
+Proposed connections shall have no fences, walls, hedges, or other obstacles that will obstruct vision between a height of two and one-half (21/2) feet and ten (10) feet above the centerline grade of the intersecting driveway, per F.D.O.T.
 Standards, Index No. 546.

-9.5.3 All connections, both commercial and residential, to paved roadways shall be permanent type pavement, including Portland Cement Concrete or asphaltic concrete.
+9.5.3.
+All connections, both commercial and residential, to paved roadways shall be permanent type pavement, including Portland Cement Concrete or asphaltic concrete.
 Gravel, bituminous surface treatments, and other materials without a permanent surface are prohibited.

-9.5.4 Pavement design requirements of commercial driveway connections, for the extent of permanent pavement required in Section 9.6 below, including stabilized subgrade, base course, and surface course, shall equal or exceed the requirements of the adjacent roadway travel lane.
-Pavement design requirements of residential driveway connections, for the extent of permanent pavement required in Section 9.6 below, shall equal or exceed the requirements for Local Roads, with the exception of Portland Cement Concrete driveways which shall have a minimum pavement thickness of 6 inches.
+9.5.4.
+Pavement design requirements of commercial driveway connections, for the extent of permanent pavement required in Section 9.6 below, including stabilized subgrade, base course, and surface course, shall equal or exceed the requirements of the adjacent roadway travel lane.
+Pavement design requirements of residential driveway connections, for the extent of permanent pavement required in Section 9.6 below, shall equal or exceed the requirements for local roads, with the exception of Portland cement concrete driveways which shall have a minimum pavement thickness of six (6) inches.